RomainLITUD/UQnet-arxiv/README.md

 * Put the INTERACTION data in the correspondings train/val/test folders in `interaction_data` folder
 * Use `data_generator.ipynb` and `mask_generator.ipynb` to process the raw data.
 These two notebooks provide detailed instructions.
 * Processed data will be in `interaction_merge` folder.
-* If there is any difficulty on preparing dataset, please first get the data permission from INTERACTION team and send us an email: [G.Li-5@tudelft.nl](G.Li-5@tudelft.nl).
+* If there is any difficulty in preparing the dataset, please first get the data permission from INTERACTION team and send us an email: [G.Li-5@tudelft.nl](G.Li-5@tudelft.nl).
 We will share the fully-processed data that is ready to use.

 ### Model Training